 - How are you going to integrate e-commerce functionality?

-A website builder gets your online store up-and-running in a matter of hours if need be.
+A website builder will get your online store up-and-running in a matter of hours if need be.
 It also shouldn’t take more than one person to manage.
 Plus, most builders have built-in tools for online businesses.
 This includes payment handling and inventory management.

 However, there are instances when a website builder isn’t the ideal solution.
 These scenarios include: